IBM/car-auction-network-fabric-node-sdk/README.md

 Once the chaincode in installed, we need to instantiate it.
 From the same screen, click on the 3-dot symbol under `Actions`.
 Then click `Instantiate`.

+⚠️🚧⚠️ Note: If you get an error after clicking `Instantiate` ⚠️🚧⚠️ it might be because your version on IBM Blockchain Platform doesn't match the version in the `package.json`.
+Try filling in ```Chaincode Version: 1.0.0``` instead.

 For `Chaincode Type` select `Node`.
 Then click `Next`.
 Next, leave the defaults on the next screen, which show a simple endorsement policy.
 Just click `Submit`.
 Note - the policy specifies which peers will need to validate a new transaction.
 We are choosing the